Tool Point

 Why Choose Our Calculator?

-• πŸ“± Mobile-Friendly Design - Our tool is fully optimized for use on any device, anytime, anywhere.
+• 📱 Mobile-Friendly Design - Our tool is fully optimized for use on any device, anytime, anywhere.

-• πŸ”’ Privacy Guaranteed - We don’t store your personal data, ensuring full privacy with every calculation.
+• 🔒 Privacy Guaranteed - We don’t store your personal data, ensuring full privacy while using the tool.

 • Why is BMI important?
-BMI helps assess whether you are in a healthy weight range, which can affect your overall health.
+BMI helps to assess if you are at a healthy weight.
+Maintaining a healthy weight can lower your risk of diseases like heart disease, diabetes, and hypertension.

 • Can BMI be inaccurate?
-Yes, BMI does not differentiate between muscle and fat, so it's not perfect for athletes or those with a muscular build.
+Yes, BMI does not differentiate between muscle and fat.
+Therefore, athletes or people with a muscular build may have a high BMI despite having low body fat.

 • Can BMI diagnose health issues?
-No, BMI is only a screening tool.
-A healthcare professional will use other methods to diagnose health issues.
+BMI is not a diagnostic tool.
+It’s only used for screening.
+A healthcare professional may use additional tests, such as body fat percentage measurements, to diagnose health issues.